Data Streams

 - Object ID within the group

-- Publisher priority — scheduling hint
+- Publisher priority — scheduling hint (omitted if the stream header sets the default-priority flag in draft-17)

 - Object status — normal, end of group, end of track

-- Extension headers — optional key-value pairs
+- Extension data — optional extension bytes (replaces key-value extension headers in draft-17)

 - Payload length and payload